yvesdebeer/IoT-Workshop-2019/Using Node-Red to simulate sensors.md

 # 4. Import the example Node-Red flow

-Download the example json file from http://
+Download [example.json](https://raw.githubusercontent.com/yvesdebeer/IoT-Workshop-2019/master/example.json) and save it on your local machine.

 Within the Node-Red flow editor click on the hanburger-menu in the top right corner and click **Import**

-Next click **select a file to import and select the example.json file which you can downlo
+Next click **select a file to import and select the example.json file which you can downloaded in the previous step.

+Next click the **Deploy** button on the top right to activate the flow.